Open access FAQ

 Most academic authors are interested in creating as wide a readership as possible; open access extends readership.

-Most academic authors are interested in their research having as big an impact as possible; open access improves citation rates.
-See also: a summary of open access citation advantage studies.
+Most academic authors are interested in their research having as big an impact as possible; research shows that open access to articles improves citation rates.
+There are also studies specific to book publishing that show similar things.

 Open access to research and scholarship is not free—there are costs involved in making research available.
 The economic models to support unrestricted access to research are still being developed; the common thread among the models is that open access research is available at no charge to all readers.